 Before getting started, you must prepare the ground:

 Make sure you have permission to create App IDs and provisioning profiles.
-If not, you’ll need to coordinate with the folks on your team who do.
+If not, coordinate with the folks on your team who do.
 See App Store Connect Help > Role permissions for more information about roles and permissions.

 Go to the Account page on the developer web site.

 Pull down the menu at the top right and confirm that you’re logged in to the right team.

 To determine whether your app already has an explicit App ID:

 In Xcode, go to the Signing & Capabilities editor.